 Skipping ropes are amazingly versatile and very portable, there’s never a reason to miss a workout.
 Whether you’re new to the world of skipping or you’re trying to perfect your double-under technique, there’s a rope that’s well suited to your level.

-Skipping rope can help improve your cardio and your agility, which is good news for athletes of all levels.
+Skipping regularly can help improve your cardio fitness and your agility, which is good news for athletes of all levels.
 When you regularly incorporate skipping rope into your programming, your coordinate will improve, and you decrease the risk of foot and ankle injury.